MicrosoftDocs/microsoft-salescopilot-docs/articles/open-app.md

         :::image type="content" source="media/access-app-web.svg" alt-text="Screenshot showing accessing the app from Outlook on the web.":::

     > [!NOTE]
-    > If Sales app is admin-deployed, the app is automatically pinned to the ribbon.
+    > If the Sales app is admin-deployed, the app is automatically pinned to the ribbon.

     - Select **Show contact** or **Add contact** in the banner message (for emails)
     - Select **Show summary** in the banner message (for meetings)